zilliztech/zdoc/docs/tutorials/pipelines/run-pipelines.md

 # Run Pipelines

-On the Web UI, you can run the pipelines by simply clicking the "Run" button next to each pipeline.
-In this guide, you will learn how to run pipelines via RESTful API.
+On the Web UI, you can run Pipelines by simply clicking the "▶︎" button next to each pipeline.
+In this guide, you will learn how to run Pipelines via RESTful API.

 ## Run an Ingestion pipeline{#run-an-ingestion-pipeline}